Unemployment in Nigeria is at its highest. Data published by Nigeria’s National Bureau of Statistics (NBS) puts the 2020 unemployment rate at

 A visual showing the Growth and Innovation System and the parts that make it

-This works by having learners pick a problem they have felt personally, it could lack of access to clean water, dirty environs, bad roads or expensive housing.
+This process works by having learners pick a problem they have felt personally.
+It could be a lack of access to clean water, dirty environs, bad roads or expensive housing.
 The problem would be one felt and shared by these people within their local community.

 Once complete, the solution becomes a digital product built by the learners for themselves.
 And because it has gone through mental models and frameworks used to create successful products and the learners were guided by experienced contributors/creators, they learn by doing and create something innovative and truly sustainable.